markusmobius/nodeSavePageWE/README.md

 # nodeSavePageWE
-Fork of SavePageWE Chrome Extension adapted for Node.js plus Puppeteer: converts a website into a self-contained single html file

 This is a fork of the SavePageWE Chrome/Firefox extension by DW-dev.

 It allows you to convert a website into a single, self-contained HTML that embeds most of the required resources.
 It uses puppeteer as a headless Chrome browser on the backend.